 In Lux-Pain, out of all of Atsuki's new friends, Ryo fits the definition and is well known for being the nicest guy at Kisaragi High School because he's so helpful.
 Of course, he's a character that you don't want to anger but his annoyance is always justified.
 And of course, his nice guy attitude is what attracts the ladies and his best friendHibiki.
 He's also the Team Dad of the group.

 Yayoi is the nice girl of the group always worrying about everyone's safety and like Ryo, she's the Team Mom of the group.

 Played with for George as he used to be one in the most unflattering sense possible, which Shannon teases him about even now.
 He's now closer to the genuine article, though probably not as much as he thinks; some of the things he says and does, like his inner thoughts about how he enjoys "playing with Shannon's feelings" as much as he likes and his proposal to her in EP 1 ("Accept this ring, that's an order"), still tend to come across as condescending.

-Makoto Naegi from the first Danganronpa visual novel falls into this.
+Makoto Naegi (the SHSL Hope) from the first Danganronpa visual novel falls into this.
 He's the most kindhearted character and he can get along with everyone, including Celes and Togami (who are very difficult to socialize with).
-Even some of the most anti-social classmates can be befriended by him in free time events.
+Even some of the most inapproachable classmates can be befriended by him in free time events.

 Akane in Nine Hours, Nine Persons, Nine Doors is a sweet Ill Girl who is very concerned for everyone's safety.
 Nope.
 That's all a front, and she's the one who set up the game, kidnapped all the players, and orchestrated the murders of three people.
 Being kidnapped and almost burned to death nine years previously by Hongou turned her into quite the Magnificent Bastard.